-Disposables are made from recyclable and degradable materials, but this proposition is offset by the lack of facilities and willingness to recycle and compost.
+Disposables are made from recyclable and degradable materials, but this proposition is offset by the lack of facilities and willingness to recycle and compost in the disposable food packaging industry.
 The materials are flexible plastic, aluminum, and paper, which often have residual while disposing of, and the waste mix becomes more challenging for recycling.

-- Foodservice providers are expected to capture about 60% share of the food expenses from consumers worldwide.
+- Foodservice suppliers are expected to capture about 60% share of the food expenses from consumers worldwide.

 - In North America, the commercial and institution segment is likely to grow at the highest CAGR.
 However, the highest revenue contribution is expected to come from the restaurant and catering segment during the forecast period.